Josef Kammhuber: Defence of the Reich

-Another tactic that proved effective was to send their own planes to England while the raids were taking off or landing.
-Radio operators listening to the RAF bomber frequencies were able to recognize the start of a raid and the raiding force of about 30 night fighters would be sent over the RAF airbases to shoot down the bombers as they took off or landed.
-By the beginning of October the night intruder force had claimed a hundred kills but on October 13, Hitler ordered the force sent to the Mediterranean, despite their success.

 British intelligence soon discovered the nature of the Kammhuber Line and started studying ways to defeat it.
 RAF Bomber Command sent aircraft one at a time to force the defenses to be spread as far apart as possible, meaning that any one aircraft would have to deal with little concentrated flak.
 The Himmelbett centers were only dealing with perhaps one or two planes at a time, making their job much easier.
-At the urging of R. V. Jones, Bomber Command planned attacks against a target at a time, sending all of the bombers in a "bomber stream", carefully positioned to fly down the middle of a cell.
+At the urging of R. V. Jones, Bomber Command planned attacks against one target at a time, sending all of the bombers in a "bomber stream", carefully positioned to fly down the middle of a cell.
 The Himmelbett centers were faced with hundreds of bombers, countering with only a few aircraft of their own.
 So successful was this tactic that the success rate of the night fighters dropped almost to zero.